Mexican Fashion Photographer Jvdas Berra

-How is the fashion in Mexico?
+How is fashion in Mexico?

-The fashion in Mexico is growing amazingly.
+Fashion in Mexico is growing amazingly.
 I think my country will be a very important fashion destination soon.

-The emerging talent is taking over all the campaigns, publications, and the attention.
-I think if we make the things right, and we work together; Mexico will be huge.
+The emerging talent is taking over all the campaigns, publications, and attention.
+I think if we make things right, and we work together; Mexico will be huge.
 A lot of fashion designers have a breathtaking talent that puts them in the international market.
 I think is good and getting better.

 How would you define beauty?

-For me Beauty is the way to divinity.
+For me, Beauty is the way to divinity.
 Beauty is the cure for the illness in the world.
 Is the escape from reality; of course, beauty is in the eye of every person, is subjective, infinite?
 Beauty can be in everything and everyone; it depends on us to find it.
-That is why I choose to be a photographer, to capture beauty, and preserve it for all the eternity that is the path I choose for me.
+That is why I choose to be a photographer, to capture the beauty, and preserve it for all the eternity that is the path I choose for me.

 Were you educate in photography or are yourself taught?

-I am a self taught photographer, I have cinematography, and script studies, but I decided to change them for my true passion, Photography, everyday I learn something new about my career, I want to be a very good photographer, but not just that, I want to open more my senses and capture.
+I am a self-taught photographer, I have cinematography, and script studies, but I decided to change them for my true passion, Photography, every day I learn something new about my career, I want to be a very good photographer, but not just that, I want to open more my senses and capture.
 The true essence of every subject or situation in front of my lens, of course, intermixed with the surreal world.
 I learned by practicing almost every day since I took the old camera, my mom gave me when I was 18.

 What camera do you use most of the time?

-For me, the best tool is my Nikon D810, I think the body, and ergonomics is the best for my necessities, the quality of the image, the body, and the lenses are superior than other cameras I have used before.
+For me, the best tool is my Nikon D810, I think the body, and ergonomics is the best for my necessities, the quality of the image, the body, and the lenses are superior to other cameras I have used before.
 I’m very impatient for the new Nikon D850, I think is going to rock the world.
 I use Pentax sometimes, and I love it too.